BarsegovGroup/SOP-GPU/docs/source/general_sop.rst

  Default value: "<name>_<author><run>_restart".

- Purpose: Extensionless name of the restart files. \textcolor{red}{does it save config file?}
+ Purpose: Extensionless name of the restart files.
+Only particle coordinates are saved.

 - **finalcoord** *<filename>*